jpark314/dotfiles/README.md

 # dotfiles

-I'm using zsh as my default shell for both Mac and Linux (Ubuntu and Arch/Majaro) and Vim as my primary text editor
+I'm using zsh as my default shell for both Mac and Linux (Ubuntu) and Vim as my primary text editor

 I'm also trying to get used to emacs, because, well...what do you say, real developers use emacs for some reason (heard this phrase from a friend, not my idea)